Frito-Lay: Asia, Middle East and Africa

 Frito-Lay products sold under the PepsiCo Asia, Middle East & Africa division represent the smallest (as of 2010) proportion on a revenue basis.
 However, its distribution is growing more quickly than Frito-Lay's primary markets.
 While the primary global Frito-Lay brands are sold in some parts of these regions, many snack food products have been created to match local taste and cultural preferences.
 In India, one of these is Kurkure Twisteez, a potato-based snack food produced in flavors popular in the country such as "Masala Munch".
 Frito-Lay has also employed alternate distribution means in these regions.
 In South Africa, it hired delivery drivers who had grown up in their delivery areas, with the intent of "making the product seem less foreign".

+In Indonesia, Frito-Lay products are produced by PT PepsiCo Indonesia Foods and Beverages (a sister company of PT Quaker Indonesia) at its factory in Cikarang, Bekasi Regency, West Java, since January 2025.
+Previously, Frito-Lay products were produced by Indofood subsidiary PT Indofood Fritolay Makmur (now PT Indofood Fortuna Makmur) until August 2021.
+Now PepsiCo Indonesia produced Cheetos, Cheetos Puffs, Lay's, Lay's Wavy, and Doritos for the Indonesian market, while Indofood continued to produce Chiki (Balls, Twist, Net, Puffs), Chitato, Chitato Lite, JetZ, Qtela, and Maxicorn for that market.

 Products

-While the product catalog varies significantly by country, PepsiCo divides its snack products into two primary brand categories: those produced within North America, and those produced outside of North America.
+While the product catalog varies significantly by country, PepsiCo divides its snack products into two primary brand categories: those produced within North America and those produced outside of North America.
 In certain regions of the world, the company's snack food products are produced under regionally specific names such as Sabritas, Elma Chips and Walkers.
 The primary snack food brands and products produced under the Frito-Lay name include Fritos corn chips, Cheetos cheese-flavored snacks, Doritos and Tostitos tortilla chips, Lay's potato chips, Ruffles chips, and Walker's potato crisps (distributed in the UK and Ireland under the Walker's brand and in the rest of Europe under the Lay's brand)—each of which generated annual worldwide sales over $1 billion in 2009.
 Frito-Lay also comprises multiple brands outside of the chip category, including Rold Gold pretzels, Cracker Jack popcorn snacks, and TrueNorth nut clusters and nut crisps.
 In India, Frito-Lay uses its international brands as well as Uncle Chipps, a homegrown brand that it bought out in 2000.
 Kurkure, an Indian snack developed and produced by PepsiCo India, announced on March 31 that it was now available in Canada, UAE, and the Gulf region as well.
 Also, in Poland, there is a subsidiary brand called 'Star Chips' (a snack company).
 A Polish version of Lay's also exists in the country, based in Grodzisk Mazowiecki.